HuibSmeets/PulseFlow/README.md

 ## Possible enhancements

 + Support different AC dimmer (not the PWM controlled one's)
++ Battery check as far as exposed (Garmin does on the HRM Dual)
 + Do away with hardcoded pairing
 + Create an UI (e.g. a 2-Line display and rotary encoder) for pairing, map settings.
 + Alternate fan speed mapping methods (speed, power,...).